benmcmahon100/library/README.md

 The library also implements a reconfiguration protocol that can be used to add/remove replicas from the initial group.
 You can add/remove replicas on-the-fly by executing the following commands:

 ```
-./runscripts/smartrun.sh bftsmart.reconfiguration.util.DefaultVMServices <smart id> <ip address> <port> (to add a replica to the group)
+./runscripts/smartrun.sh reconfiguration.util.DefaultVMServices <smart id> <ip address> <port> (to add a replica to the group)
-./runscripts/smartrun.sh bftsmart.reconfiguration.util.DefaultVMServices <smart id> (to remove a replica from the group)
+./runscripts/smartrun.sh reconfiguration.util.DefaultVMServices <smart id> (to remove a replica from the group)
 ```

 **Important tip #9:** everytime you use the reconfiguration protocol, you must make sure that all replicas and the host where you invoke the above commands have the latest `config/currentView` file.
 The current implementation of BFT-SMaRt does not provide any mechanism to distribute this file, so you will need to distribute it on your own (e.g., using the `scp` command).
 You also need to make sure that any client that starts executing can read from the latest `config/currentView` file.